The Five Levels of Conflict

 Levels of Conflict

 In many teachings on conflict, levels of conflict can refer to different aspects of disagreement, such as conflict intensity.
 But here we are using levels to refer to five important domains or spheres of conflict.
 It is important to understand these levels because the root causes are most often hiding in one or more of these levels!
-The Five Levels are 1) Intra-personal 2) Interpersonal 3) Intra-group 4) Intergroup and 5) Structural.
+The Five Levels are:

 Why These Levels Are Important